 Many brands and influencers struggle to properly strategize their posts.
 Rule 1: never expect someone else’s strategy to work the same for you.
 A general “rule of thumb” that companies follow is the 5:3:2 ratio; In every 10 posts you make, 5 should be externally sourced, 3 are official posts, and 2 are entertainment ones.
 However, you must modify this rule further; in terms of the platform, audience, content, and purpose.

-ContentStudio reports that post consistency triumphs post frequency.
+ContentStudio reports that post consistency triumphs over post frequency.
 The general idea is simple but usually overlooked-such as Quality over Quantity, goal orientation, organization, and categorization.
-Influencermarketinghub suggests the key to success with Influencer marketing in 2021: Target an audience for your brand, set goals relative to your business, find the influencers corresponding to your audience, communicate and coordinate with your influencers to adjust your Content Strategy, perform CBAs (Content-Based Audits) & OBAs (opportunity-based Audits), Quality Assurance and Control, create campaigns with your influencers, graph the performance and results.
+Influencermarketinghub suggests the key to success with Influencer marketing in 2021: Target an audience for your brand, set goals relative to your business, find the influencers corresponding to your audience, communicate and coordinate with your influencers to adjust your Content Strategy, and perform CBAs (Content-Based Audits) & OBAs (opportunity-based Audits), Quality Assurance and Control, create campaigns with your influencers, graph the performance and results.